desmond27/DigitForumBot/README.md

 Set the frequency of posting as needed against `POSTING_FREQUENCY_SECONDS`, the default value is one hour.

-After this, run `mvn clean package` in the project root and you will get the built executable JAR in the target directory as `DigitForumBot-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+After this, run `mvn clean package` in the project root, and you will get the built executable JAR in the target directory as `DigitForumBot-1.0-SNAPSHOT-jar-with-dependencies.jar`.
 This can now be run as `java -jar DigitForumBot-1.0-SNAPSHOT-jar-with-dependencies.jar`.

 ## Adding the bot to your chat
 Search for your bot via the handle and add it to your chat.